Sheet pan sesame chicken with cauliflower rice

 - Bake for 20 minutes, until the veggies are beginning to brown and the chicken is cooked through.
 In the meantime, prepare the cauliflower rice.

-- Using a grater or grater attachment on a food processor, shred the cauliflower.
+- Shred the cauliflower using a grater or the grater attachment on a food processor.

 - Melt butter or coconut oil in a skillet.
 Add the cauliflower and cook over medium heat for 5-10 minutes or until the riced cauliflower has softened a bit.
 Add salt while frying.